Accenture: Powering by platforms

 We embrace the transformational power of platforms + cloud for our own website.

-Applying the New now at Accenture includes powering the company by platforms.
 We chose to lead by example with the opportunity to overhaul our accenture.com website to take advantage of the benefits a new platform offers.
 New technologies offered the potential for more flexibility, scalability and a fresh design needed to keep up with the company’s growth and content objectives.
-Our internal IT organization teamed with Accenture Digital and Marketing & Communications to entirely rethink Accenture’s online presence.
+Our global IT organization teamed with Accenture Digital and Marketing & Communications to entirely rethink Accenture’s online presence.

 The new accenture.com followed a typical agile delivery approach.
 The initial focus was on configuring the new technology platform, followed by the development of specifications, definition of business and functional requirements, and prioritization of content conversion.
 The team organized these activities according to two major releases, with several smaller ones along the way.
 The first release focused on performing initial functionality and content conversion, and the second focused on implementing remaining functionality.
 At project peak, some 300 Accenture resources worked on the project.
 To mobilize and manage such a large delivery team effectively, the team used a scaled agile framework.